nuema/tripService/README.md

 _I've had this Kata as a technical challenge for a Java job.
 1.30hs to solve it.
 I couldn't back then.

 This is my revenge.

-Java worked out by Nuema_
+Java worked out_